Scale AI documentation the “right” way

 An organized, clear system of record

-The problem with using any of the five options above for ML documentation is that those tools are not enabling for users and stakeholders.
+The problem with using any of the five options above for documentation is that those tools are not enabling for users and stakeholders.
 Plus, they’re not a real system.
 Enterprises using disjointed documents, spreadsheets, one-off chats, email, or notebooks, are not only putting the business at risk.
-Undervaluing the importance of ML documentation also slows down teams and cuts productivity across the company (data science, risk management, IT).
+Undervaluing the importance of documentation also slows down teams and cuts productivity across the company (data science, risk management, IT).

 • Create, organize, and share the key information business and risk partners want